 Whitney Norman from SunLover Travel posted this to her agency’s Facebook page in early August, bringing up critical and valid points.

-… This was two weeks ago.
-That means we’re at 30 weeks to spring break.
+That was posted with 32 whopping weeks to spring break.
 Six weeks of safety net timing.
-And not nearly enough time to account for potential processing snafus, delays, or greater surges in demand that may further slow down the Department of State.
+And not nearly enough time to account for potential processing snafus, delays, or greater surges in demand that ended up further slowing down the Department of State.